syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

 {% endhighlight %}
 {% highlight c# %}
 /// <summary>
-/// ViewModel class that implements [Command](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.command?view=xamarin-forms).
+/// ViewModel class with <see cref="Command"/> for load on demand.
 /// </summary>
 public class MusicInfoRepository
 {